Today, I have something really incredible to share…

 Survival hatchets are awesome.

-They are helpful in accomplishing tasks quickly that using your survival knife alone would take hours.
+They allow you to accomplish tasks quickly that using your survival knife alone would take hours.

 A good survival hatchet makes batoning branches for firewood a breeze.